Thyssen hires banks to weigh Americas unit options

 ThyssenKrupp announced its intention to put on the block its 73-percent stake in CSA, the Brazilian slab-making unit in which local miner Vale (VALE5.SA) owns the remaining shares, and its brand-new U.S. flat-rolled carbon steel mill in Alabama in mid-May after years of struggling with delays and cost overruns.

-ThyssenKrupp has invested a total of 12 billion euros ($15 billion) in two mills in Brazil and North America, and said their book value stood at 7 billion euros.
+ThyssenKrupp has invested a total of 12 billion euros (9.6 billion pounds) in two mills in Brazil and North America, and said their book value stood at 7 billion euros.

 ThyssenKrupp, which also makes ships, automotive components and elevators, wants to dispose its assets in North America amidst dismal market conditions combined with despair about the euro-zone's mounting debt crisis.